-Quite a number of years ago Impact Factory did a whole bunch of work for a particular company and I became very friendly with one of their senior manager.
-After a few years she put another manager in touch with because she thought we'd get along.
+Quite a number of years ago Impact Factory did a whole bunch of work for a particular company and I became very friendly with one of their senior managers.
+After a few years, she put another manager in touch with because she thought we'd get along.
 We did.

-Then both of them left the company and went their separate ways, and the second person eventually brought us in to do some work in her new company.
+Then both of them left the company and went their separate ways, and the second person eventually brought us in to do some work for her new company.

-What each of us have been doing over the years has been 'investing' in the relationship which pays off in all kinds of different ways, not just to do with getting more work.
+What each of us has been doing over the years has been 'investing' in the relationship which pays off in all kinds of different ways, not just to do with getting more work.